Hosting Conversations That Matter

 The art is in holding the tender, often uncomfortable space of emergence, which most of us have an instinct to close down quickly, for long enough so that something truly new can come through.

 The design and structure of a process can support this.
-As can communicating these different stages to the group, which might help people feel more relaxed and find their way through differences, confusion or uncertainty.
+Can communicating these different stages to the group, might help people feel more relaxed and find their way through differences, confusion or uncertainty.
 For example: “This is difficult because we’re now in the groan zone!
-But hold on, because something really interesting might emerge from this”.
+But hold on because something really interesting might emerge from this”.